 The recommendations for 5-a-day go hand-in-hand with the 'Eatwell Guide', which highlights the types of food recommended for a healthy balanced diet and the proportions for each.

 The National Diet and Nutrition Survey (NDNS) suggests that most adults only manage 4.1 portions of fruit and veg a day, with only 37% having 5-a-day.

 The results are worse for children, with only 11% of boys and 8% of girls aged 11-18 getting their 5-a-day.

 How easy is it to get your 5-a-day?

-Fruit and vegetables help set us up for a healthier lifestyle, and by eating at least five portions per day you will be getting vitamins and minerals, fibre and antioxidants.
+Fruit and vegetables help set us up for a healthier lifestyle, and by eating at least 5 portions per day you will be getting vitamins and minerals, fibre, and antioxidants.
 They may also help to reduce the risk of heart disease and certain cancers, and can help maintain a healthy weight.

 Fruit and vegetables found in stews and soups all count towards your five-a-day, and so do dried fruit, frozen and canned vegetables.
 As a general guide, one portion is about a handful of fruit or vegetables, which could be anything from one medium-sized apple to three dried apricots, three heaped tablespoons of carrots or peas, or a large bowl of mixed salad.
 Fresh 100% fruit juices count as one of your daily portions of fruit and are an easy way to help your kids get their five-a-day.